 These tics take the form of sudden and unconscious muscle contractions, ranging from short, sharp twitches or exclamations, to larger bodily movements and/or longer sounds/phrases.

-For more information on the prevalence, symptoms, and management of Tourette’s Syndrome, please visit the NHS website.
+For more information on the prevalence, symptoms, and management of Tourette’s Syndrome, click here to visit the NHS website.

 Psychological trauma is something which can occur when an individual undergoes some sort of severely distressing or disturbing experience (whether it is an accident, the sudden loss of a loved one, physical or emotional abuse, etc) that they are unable to process in a healthy manner.